Kyomian/cs3243/intro.md

 - No autonomy: impossible to learn all correct table entries from experience
 - No guidance on filling in the correct table entries

+<h2>Agent Types</h2>

+- Simple Reflex agent (least general): <b>Passive</b> (only acts when observed a percept) and updates state based on <b>percept only</b>

+- Model Reflex agent: <b>Passive</b>, and updates state according to percept, current state, most recent action and model of the world (which is inferred?)

+- Goal Based agent: <b>Not passive, has goals</b>, updates state according to percept, current state, most recent action and model of the world

+- Utility Based agent (most general): <b>Has utility function, seeks to maximise said function</b>, updates state according to percept, current state, most recent action and model of the world

+- Learning agent?
+Will adjust the utility function according to users' input (machine learning?)

+<h2>Exploitation vs Exploration</h2>

+An agent operating in the real world must often choose between:

+• maximizing its expected utility according to its current knowledge about the world; and

+• trying to learn more about the world since this may improve its future gains.

 <h2>Miscellaneous</h2>